 Penumbra is a Hack Club YSWS (You Ship, We Ship) program, where you ship art made with shaders, and we ship you posters of that art, free of charge!
-We're also giving away RTX and RX GPUs for the most dedicated.
+We're also giving away GPUs for the most dedicated.

 To get started, join our Slack and set up Hackatime!
 We use Slack as our primary communication platform.
 Hackatime is our custom WakaTime server to track your coding time.
 You can use it with the WakaTime for ShaderToy browser extension!